310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p2.md

 {% endbubble %}
 {% bubble Madara hidden %}
-“… Nah.
-I was never interested in idols — I just joined Yumenosaki to take care of you, the Living God, y’know?”
+“…Nah.
+I was never interested in idols—I just joined Yumenosaki to take care of you, the Living God, y’know?”

 “So!
-It’s perfectly fine if I fail to become an idol!
+It’s peeerfectly fine if I fail to become an idol!
 ‘Cause I never had any interest in becoming one, anyway!”

 {% endbubble %}
 {% bubble Kanata pastfrown %}
-… liar.
+…liar.

 if that is the case. then why were There idols in the Magazines you would always bring over…?

 {% endbubble %}
 {% bubble Madara hidden %}
-……
+“……”

 {% endbubble %}
 {% bubble Kanata pastsmile %}